The Kontsevich integral for bottom tangles in handlebodies: Introduction

 \subsection{Acknowledgements}

-{The work of K.H. is partly supported by JSPS KAKENHI Grant Number 15K04873. {The authors are grateful to Jean-Baptiste Meilhan for helpful comments on the first version of the manuscript.}}
+The work of K.H. is partly supported by JSPS KAKENHI Grant Number 15K04873; {the work of G.M. is supported in part by the project ITIQ-3D, funded by the ``R\'egion Bourgogne Franche-Comt\'e.''} {The authors are grateful to {Mai Katada and} Jean-Baptiste Meilhan for helpful comments on the {previous versions} of the manuscript.}